Sonar: Identifying sound sources

 Passive sonar has a wide variety of techniques for identifying the source of a detected sound.
-For example, U.S. vessels usually operate 60 Hz alternating current power systems.
+For example, U.S. vessels usually operate 60 Hertz (Hz) alternating current power systems.
 If transformers or generators are mounted without proper vibration insulation from the hull or become flooded, the 60 Hz sound from the windings can be emitted from the submarine or ship.
 This can help to identify its nationality, as all European submarines and nearly every other nation's submarine have 50 Hz power systems.
 Intermittent sound sources (such as a wrench being dropped), called "transients," may also be detectable to passive sonar.
 Until fairly recently, an experienced, trained operator identified signals, but now computers may do this.

 Passive sonar systems may have large sonic databases, but the sonar operator usually finally classifies the signals manually.
 A computer system frequently uses these databases to identify classes of ships, actions (i.e. the speed of a ship, or the type of weapon released and the most effective countermeasures to employ), and even particular ships.